AB 48 – K-12 and Community College Facilities Bond

 AB 1014 – Hospital Closure Notice Requirements

-Requires hospitals and health facilities to provide a 180-day public notice before closing or eliminating services.
-This will provide patients, residents, and community leaders with adequate notice to prepare for, and respond to, a closure or reduction in services.
+Requires hospitals and health facilities to provide a 180-day public notice before closing, reducing emergency services or eliminating emergency services and requires a 90-day notice for the elimination of supplementary services.
+This will provide patients, residents, and community leaders with adequate notice to prepare for, and respond to, a closure or elimination of services.

 AB 1098 – Prop 64 Funding Oversight and Accountability